 4. Less is More

-The executive summary will summarize the contents of the business plan.
+Your business plan executive summary will summarize the contents of the plan.
 There is no need for the cover to do so, as well.
 It is also unadvisable to create a business plan cover that is so graphically busy that the information is difficult to discern.
 Simple, clean and powerful are the three goals of a strong business plan cover.

 5. CEO/Owner/Key Contact Information

 Who should the reader contact if they wish to know more information?
 The name and contact information for the CEO, President, Owner or other key contact should not be located all the way at the end of the document.
 It should be on the first page, letting the reader know who is presenting the document.

+6. Confidentiality Statement